-- Set the timer to the amount of time that you would like your child to have access to the device for (in hours and minutes).
-Also check that in Sounds (iPad) that Stop Playing is selected.
+- Set the timer for the amount of time that you would like your child to have access to the device for (in hours and minutes).
+Also, check that in Sounds (iPad) that Stop Playing is selected.
 If it is not select that option.

 If you are using an iPhone or iPod the When Timer Ends display shows this information.
 Make sure it displays Stop Playing.